 Infection controls and universal precautions protect clients and staff alike.
 Everyone benefits from rigorous infection control — you, your dentist, and the dental team.
 The cornerstone in a good and safe dental practice is the element of trust.
-You should feel free to discuss this topic with Dr. Barna and receive a straightforward answer.
+You should feel free to discuss this topic with Dr. Barna or Dr. Shumake and receive a straightforward answer.

 - Disinfectant hand soap

 - Gloves and face masks

 - Sterilization of all equipment before every use

 We sterilize all reusable equipment, including dental hand pieces.
 We use an autoclave, a device that kills bacteria and viruses by steam, heat and pressure.

 We want to assure you of the measures we take to maintain a clean and safe environment so you can continue to receive needed dental care without fear or concern.

 Our team has had additional training to ensure our processes meet or exceed sanitation and sterilization standards of care, and we have elevated our infection control procedures in response to this time of global concern.
 You can visit our practice with confidence, knowing we are taking additional measures to provide for the safety of our patients and our team:

 - Elevated infection control standards – Including the usual thorough sterilization and disinfection of treatment rooms and instruments between each patient.

 - Continued social distancing practices — Including scheduling that allows us to keep the waiting room at these standards.